From the Allergic Living archives: Timeless advice for staying safe while dating with food allergies.

 They started dating and six months later, Mark threw out everything in his apartment that she was allergic to, including bachelor staples like bagels and peanut butter, and put all his dishes and utensils through the heavy wash cycle of a borrowed portable dishwasher – twice.

 “What was the option?” he asks.
-“I wanted to be with her.
+“I knew I wanted to be with her.
 We all come with baggage.
-If you care about someone, you work around these issues.
+I had a girlfriend years ago who broke up with me because I wasn’t tall enough.
+But if you care about someone, you work around these issues.
 I won’t deny it gets frustrating.
 But it’s worth it.”

-Andrea says of her now-husband’s house purge: “I knew he was a keeper when he did that.
+Andrea says of his house purge: “I knew he was a keeper when he did that.
 It was the most romantic thing he could have done.”